renderedtext/tackle/README.md

 ### How to run Tackle workers

-Perform method it block and wait for messages so you have to run each worker in it's own process.
+Perform method will block and wait for messages so you have to run each worker in it's own process.

 ```ruby
 namespace :app do